mooncorn/learn-react/components/README.md

 Independent, reusable pieces of UI.

-This simple application renders a list of comments that can be rejected or approved.
+This application renders a list of comments that can be rejected or approved.
 It showcases how to work with components, props and children.

 ![List of approvable comments](./images/app.png "List of approvable comments")